shriprem/FWDataViz/README.md

 ![image](https://raw.githubusercontent.com/shriprem/FWDataViz/master/images/foldable_orders_file.png)
 **ICD-10 Billable-Flagged Order Codes Sample File, with folding applied.**

+Fixed Width Data Visualizer (FWDataViz) is a plugin for visualizing fixed-width data in Notepad++.
+FWDataViz will turn Notepad++ into Excel for fixed-width data files.

+In addition, FWDataViz offers these features: Display cursor position data; Jump to specific fields; Folding Record Blocks; Data Extraction.

+FWDataViz plugin has builtin dialogs to configure File-type, Record-type & Field metadata; Themes & Color definitions; and Folding structure.

+FWDataViz can handle Homogenous/Mixed, Multi-line records.

 ### Features at the Panel
 * Visualization of fields in fixed-width data files with distinct colors and font styles.
 With or optionally without distinct background colors.

-* [Display of record, field and byte information at cursor position](#fixed-width-data-visualizer-panel) on the panel.
+* [Display of record, field and byte information at cursor position](#plugin-panel) on the panel.
 Also, optionally, inside a calltip within the Notepad++ editor pane.

 * [Foldable Record Blocks](https://github.com/shriprem/FWDataViz/blob/master/docs/foldable_record_blocks.md) for files with hierarchical data.